Sexual violence in Finland

-Sexual violence is defined as the use of force or manipulation to get someone to engage in unwanted sexual activity without his or her consent.
-Such violence takes place in both heterosexual and homosexual relationships, as well as outside intimate relationships.
+Sexual violence means that someone forces or manipulates someone else into unwanted sexual activity without their consent.
+Such violence can take place in both heterosexual and homosexual relationships, as well as outside intimate relationships.
 All sexual offenses violate the basic right of sexual self-determination.
 In Finland, sexual violence and taking advantage of a person is always a crime, even if the assaulter was the victim's spouse, relative or their friend.
 Sexual offences include but are not limited to rape, forcing someone into a sexual act and taking sexual advantage of a person.
 The victims of sexual violence are predominantly women, but 26 percent of Finnish men have experienced sexual harassment since their 15th birthday.